aleph-zero-foundation/AlephBFT/README.md

 ### Future work

-- asynchronous liveness - the current version is not live under full asynchrony.
-  It is unclear whether this has any practical relevance, but we are making efforts to strengthen the guarantees in this direction as well.
-  Adding a safe source of randomness to the protocol allows to make it fully asynchronous.
+- Asynchronous liveness is an important theoretical property and there is a lot of technical sophistication that comes in the design of Aleph in order to achieve it, however on the practical side there is still little evidence that performing such attacks against liveness in real-world scenarios is possible.
+Still, no matter how unlikely such attacks might be, we take them very seriously and plan to add randomness to AlephBFT in one of the future releases.
+We decided to go for a version without randomness first, as it gives an incredibly simple and at the same time secure and robust BFT consensus protocol.
+Adding randomness introduces some complexity into the protocol, so it makes sense to add it on top of a well-tested, working product.
+The API of the protocol will not change and we will make the use of randomness configurable.
-- get rid of the only major dependency - `parity-scale-codec`
+- We see a big value in keeping a critical piece of code such as a consensus protocol as self-contained as possible, so we would like to get rid of the only major dependency - `parity-scale-codec`

 ### Using the crate